Greenstand/treetracker-web-map-api/README.md

 3. Create a database named 'treetracker'
 4. Import our developer seed into your database.
     - Ask in slack for the link to the seed.
-5. Configure server/.env to point to your local database.
+5. Configure .env to point to your local database.
 6. Run the [Backend Development Environmet](#rundev).